 If you try to start a K bike with a low battery then there's a chance that the starter relay will only partially engage which creates a spark that can arc and weld the starter relay contacts together.
 If this happens then the starter will keep going (and going, and going...) even after you release the starter button.
-The quickest way to disconnect the battery in the event of this occurring is to disconnect the battery ground cable from the left side of the transmission.
+For 1993 model year and earlier bikes, the quickest way to disconnect the battery in the event of this occurring is to disconnect the battery ground cable from the left side of the transmission.
 If you think this might happen then it's a good idea to check that bolt ahead of time as many times that bolt was last touched when the bike left the factory and some corrosion may have built up in the threads.